otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Identity data type, which is detailed in the
 [Prekey Server Composite Identity](#prekey-server-composite-identity) section.

+Note that varible length fields are encoded as DATA.
+Every string will be encoded in UTF-8.

 ### Encoded Messages

 OTRv4 Prekey Server messages must be base-64 encoded.
 To transmit one of these